applicaster/developer.applicaster.com/book/Zapp-Pipes/protocols/login_and_payment_protocol.md

 }
 ```
 In the example above, the video item requires both login and payment.
-The list of entitlements that are attached to the item, are listed as "entitlement1",  "entitlement2" and "entitlement3", but typically they are some sort of code/ID.
-When possible, we recommend aligning this code/ID to what the store and plugin provider use in order to eliminate the need for mapping across systems.
+The list of entitlements that are attached to the item, are listed as "entitlement1",  "entitlement2" and "entitlement3",